freeeve/resume-site/content/projects/caligo.md

 tech: ["golang", "android", "ios", "nacl", "redis"]
 weight: 4
 ---
-* Anonymous chat application for iOS and Android.
+* Anonymous, privacy-focused chat application for iOS and Android
+* **Security & Privacy Features**:
-* Client-side encryption using NaCl.
+  * Client-side encryption using NaCl (Networking and Cryptography Library)
-* No phone number required (selling point over signal).
+  * No phone number required - differentiating feature from Signal at the time
-* 2k app store installs.
+  * Anonymous user registration and messaging
+* **Technical Stack**:
+  * Go backend with Redis for message queuing and session management
+  * Native iOS and Android clients
+* Achieved 2,000+ app store installs, demonstrating ability to ship production mobile applications with strong security practices